Md-Mobassher/Second_Brain/README.md

 ## How to Navigate

-Each major topic has its own branch in the repository.
-For example, the `git-and-github` contains information related to Git and GitHub, while the `react-basics` covers foundational concepts in React.
+Each major topic has its own folder in the repository.
+For example, the `Git_&_Github` contains information related to Git and GitHub.

 To explore a specific topic, go to the corresponding folder and check the documentation and code samples available.